 - Irritation in the genitals

 If you or somebody you know experience at least one of these, it might be good to consult a doctor and have an STD test.
-These viruses and bacteria can spread all over your body in a short span of time, and can affect other people as soon as you come into contact with them, so it is for everybody’s best interest that you do something about it as soon as possible.
+These viruses and bacteria can spread all over your body in a short span of time and can affect other people as soon as you come into contact with them, so it is for everybody’s best interest that you do something about it as soon as possible.

 What are the different types of STD tests?

 There are different types of STD tests available nowadays.
 The first thing that you have to do is look for a hospital or clinic that has STD testing sites.
 You can go through the yellow pages to look for one.
 Alternatively, you can go online and search for the nearest site in your area.
 From their websites, you can get their office numbers and addresses.
-You can book an appointment by phone or through a form on the website, and they will get back to you as soon as they receive your request.
+You can book an appointment by phone or through a form on the site, and they will get back to you as soon as they receive your request.

 Once you are at the testing center, the doctor or nurse will get a sample of your blood, urine, saliva, or swabs from critical body parts for examination.
 The different STDs do not use the same exact process of testing, diagnosing, and analyzing.
-Each has its own unique way of determining whether a person has the disease or not.
+Each has its unique way of determining whether a person has the disease or not.
 Also, the results can be given to you from as soon as half an hour after the test to as long as several weeks.

 Those that get a positive result will have to talk to his or her doctor to know what to do next.
-The patient will need to undergo some treatment and take medication in order to get rid of the symptoms and stop the spread of the disease.
+The patient will need to undergo some treatment and take medication to get rid of the symptoms and stop the spread of the disease.